gazebosim/sdf_tutorials/composition/proposal.md

 introduced.

-This proposal is only for the process of incorporating existing models and posturing them in a physically fashion, but it is not to be used for mutating those models internally (adding, changing, or removing elements or attributes internal to the model).
+This proposal is only for the process of incorporating existing models and posturing them in a physical fashion, but it is not to be used for mutating those models internally (adding, changing, or removing elements or attributes internal to the model).
 Those use cases may be more complex, and thus it is left to downstream usages to decide whether to use